There is a terrible philosophy circulating in the world right now, that goes a little something like this:

 - I’d like to thank all of the Bible prophets and apostles, who, despite being beaten, jailed, sawed in half, beheaded, kicked out of countries, and more–did not seek the temperary pleasures of this world (which is the natural thing to do), but chose to be mistreated along with the people of God for sake of a greater good.
 Thank you all for not being you!!

 - I’d like to thank the thief–who, being tempted to steal merchandise, hack a bank account or something else–stopped and realized that it may put another person through financial hardship.
-I’m glad that–even though they naturally were born to be a thief–they chose to train themselves to be BETTER.
-Thank you Mr. Thief for not being you!
+I’m glad that even though they naturally were born to be a thief, they chose to train themselves to be BETTER.
+Thank you, Mr. Thief, for not being you!

 The Bible Does Say You Are Special

 The Bible does say that we all have spiritual “gifts,” (2 Corinthians 12:8), God did create us unique, loves us, and so forth.
 That much is absolutely true.
-But like all good lies, this philosophy being taught contains both lies and truths.
+But like all good lies, this new age philosophy being taught contains both lies and truths.

 While God did create us unique, and while God did bless us with special talents, he did not create us “perfect.”
 He created us “free.”
 We have the freedom to choose either good or evil.
-We have the freedom to serve ourselves, or to serve God.
+We have the freedom to serve ourselves or to serve God.
 The Bible is abundantly clear on this.

 So to then twist things to make it seem as if God “created someone” to be evil is nonsense.
 We all have the choice to act a way we want.
 To twist things to say that we should be “true to ourselves,” is wrong, for we are all sinners and wicked in the sight of God.
-To say we are all “born that way,” does nothing–God knows full and well we are created under a curse of sin, and have a tendency to do sins.
+To say we are all “born that way,” does nothing–God knows full and well we are created under a curse of sin, and have a tendency to sin.

 But we also have the choice to be better.
 Rather than be slaves to sin and “ourselves,” we can be slaves to Christ.